 Homelessness is on the rise in Wake County.
 The number of people who came in contact with homeless services increased by 31% from 2015-2017.
 Apex is not an exception.

 To join the battle against homelessness, Western Wake Crisis Ministry offers the HOME Project.
 This new program is designed to help families and individuals within the Apex, New Hill, Friendship or Holly Springs area, who are at risk of homelessness.

 ✓ Meeting the definition of Severely Housing Cost-Burdened (paying more than 50% of household income for housing) and at-risk of losing housing.

-✓ Experiencing housing instability (moving from place to place, staying in hotel/motels)
+✓ Experiencing housing instability (moving from place to place, staying in hotels/motels)

 ✓ Household containing at least one child under the age of 14 or an adult over the age of 65 or disabled

 ✓ Meeting income guidelines